-CCIR expects that policyholders are provided information allowing them to make informed decisions throughout the lifetime of their contracts.
+CCIR and CISRO expect that policyholders are provided information which allows them to make informed decisions throughout the lifetime of their contracts.

-CCIR expects that the disclosure processes established by insurers allow policyholders to determine whether the product continues to suit their needs and expectations and as the case may be, remind them in a timely manner of options that can be exercised from time to time.
+CCIR expects that the disclosure processes established by Insurers allow policyholders to determine whether the product continues to suit their needs and expectations and as the case may be, remind them in a timely manner of options that can be exercised from time to time.

-Where there are changes in terms and conditions, the insurer notifies the policyholder of their rights and obligations regarding such changes and obtains the policyholder's consent as appropriate.
+Where there are changes in terms and conditions, the Insurer notifies the policyholder of their rights and obligations regarding such changes and obtains the policyholder's consent as appropriate.